francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 The function will return the annotations declared in the class declaration in the case in which a path that is not a variable ($p.f$) is not explicitly contained inside the context.
 This concept, formalized by Lookup-Default, is fundamental because it allows contexts to be finite also when dealing with recursive classes.
 On the other hand, the lookup for variables ($x$) not contained in a context cannot be derived.

 It is also important to note that this function does not necessarily return the correct ownership of a path, but just the annotations contained within the context or those written in the class declaration.

+#example[
-Consider an example where the context is given as $ Delta = x : shared, x.f : unique $ In this case, the lookup is the following $ Delta inangle(x.f) = unique $ However, since $x$ is shared, there can be multiple references accessing $x$.
+  Given a context: $ Delta = x : shared, space x.f : unique $
+  The result of the lookup for $x.f$ is the following: $ Delta inangle(x.f) = unique $ However, since $x$ is shared, there can be multiple references accessing $x$.
 This implies there can be multiple references accessing $x.f$, meaning that $x.f$ is also shared.
   This behavior is intended and a function able to provide the correct ownership of a reference will be defined in the next sections.
+]

+#example[
+  Given class $C$, context $Delta$ and variable $x$ such that: $ class C(f: shared) \ Delta = x : unique \ type(x) = C $
+  The result of the lookup for $x.f$ is the following: $ Delta inangle(x.f) = shared $
+  Since $x.f in.not Delta$, the lookup returns the default annotation, which is the one declared in the class signature.
+]

 === Remove